loicdescotte/loicdescotte.github.io/_posts/2022-09-29-type-classes-in-scala-3.md

 Finally, we can write methods that require a type with some given instances to work, so we can make operations using the augmented capabilities of this type.

-For example, we can write a `addAll` method, that will take any list of A, if there an given instance of Addable[A], and make the sum of all the A.
+For example, we can write a `addAll` method, that will take any list of A, if there a given instance of Addable[A], and make the sum of all the A.

 ```scala